ChrisTitusTech/linutil/README.md

 where [ENTRY NAME] is displayed on the main menu (e.g. Full System Update)

-and [COMMAND] is ran when that entry is ran (e.g. apt-get full-upgrade -y)
+and [COMMAND] is ran when that entry is selected (e.g. apt-get full-upgrade -y)

 ### Adding a script to run for your entry